Welcome to Watermill Counselling

 How does it work?

-After an initial exploratory chat, you are welcome to schedule in an initial session with me, or have the time to go away and think about your next steps and how you would like to proceed.
+Following our initial exploratory chat, you are welcome to schedule in an initial session with me, or have the time to go away and think about your next steps and how you would like to proceed.

 What can counselling help with?